eclipse-archived/codewind-docs/docs/_documentations/mdt-eclipse-importedprojects.md

 # Adding existing projects

-Modifications are usually required to successfully add and deploy projects that have never been run in Codewind before. <!--The add process creates required files if they do not exist.--> This guide covers the basics of configuring a project to run in Codewind.
+Modifications are usually required to successfully add and deploy projects that have never been run in Codewind before.
+This guide covers the basics of configuring a project to run in Codewind.

 ## What kind of projects can I add?